yogeshjoga/java-learning-code/README.md

 # RULES FOR LOCAL VARIABLES

-  1 When we use varibales the value will be used in the program 2 we need for declar and initilazaion a variable before we are them 3 two or more variables cannot be declare with the same name 4 once we declare the variable we can reintilatize the variable number of times
+  1 When we use varibales the value will be used in the program.

+  2 we need for declar and initilazaion a variable before we are them.

+  3 two or more variables cannot be declare with the same name.

+  4 once we declare the variable we can reintilatize the variable number of times.

 ```java